» CORPUS of Ioannes Dantiscus' Texts & Correspondence

 Sanitatis plenitudinem ac omne felix et faustum Reverendissimae Dominationi Vestrae ex sincere affectu faveo et a Deo precor.

-Litteras Reverendissimae Dominationis Vestrae nuper ad me datas per Paulum eiusdem aulicum paenultima Maii accepi, agens gratias quam maximas de communicatione illarum et quia nihil in eis percalluerim, quod a meis consiliis, quae sacrae Sigismund I Jagiellon (Zygmunt I) (*1467 – †1548), King of Poland and Grand Duke of Lithuania (1506-1548); Duke of Głogów (Glogau) (1499-1506), Duke of Opava (1501-1506), Governor of Silesia (1504-1506); son of King Kazimierz IV Jagiellon and Elisabeth of Austriamaiestati regiaeSigismund I Jagiellon (Zygmunt I) (*1467 – †1548), King of Poland and Grand Duke of Lithuania (1506-1548); Duke of Głogów (Glogau) (1499-1506), Duke of Opava (1501-1506), Governor of Silesia (1504-1506); son of King Kazimierz IV Jagiellon and Elisabeth of Austria in eisdem negotiis tribuerim, discrepat, cuncta rata et grata habui atque approbavi, orans eandem suam maiestatem, quo honorem consiliariorum pro sua antiqua et ingenuina benignitate adversus iniurias, quibus a domino Stanisław Kostka (*1487 – †1555), as a leader of the so-called nobles' party active in Royal Prussia since 1536, Kostka stood in opposition to most of the members of the Council of Royal Prussia, who wanted to maintain the autonomy of the province and a "balance of power" in terms of governance.
-The tension between the Prussian Subtreasurer and the Council had been increasing since the Diet in Graudenz (Grudziądz) in 1533.
-Kostka, connected with the royal court since his youth, was sent to Graudenz as the King's deputy and, contrary to custom, decided to take part in the proceedings.
-In response to such a step, the Council members stopped the meeting.
-Kostka accused them of hostility towards the Poles and intervened on this matter at the court.
-In the absence of the then Bishop of Ermland (Mauritius Ferber) it was Dantiscus who chaired the Graudenz Diet.
-The incident badly harmed his future relationships with Kostka; 1531-1555 Treasurer of the Prussian lands and Treasurer of Marienburg (Malbork); 1544-1545 Castellan of Elbing (Elbląg), 1545-1546 Castellan of Kulm (Chełmno); 1546-1549 Vice-Voivode of Kulm; 1546-1551 Voivode of Pomerania; 1551-1555 Voivode of Kulm (PSB 14, p.
+Litteras Reverendissimae Dominationis Vestrae nuper ad me datas per Paulum eiusdem aulicum paenultima Maii accepi, agens gratias quam maximas de communicatione illarum et quia nihil in eis percalluerim, quod a meis consiliis, quae sacrae Sigismund I Jagiellon (Zygmunt I) (*1467 – †1548), King of Poland and Grand Duke of Lithuania (1506-1548); Duke of Głogów (Glogau) (1499-1506), Duke of Opava (1501-1506), Governor of Silesia (1504-1506); son of King Kazimierz IV Jagiellon and Elisabeth of Austriamaiestati regiaeSigismund I Jagiellon (Zygmunt I) (*1467 – †1548), King of Poland and Grand Duke of Lithuania (1506-1548); Duke of Głogów (Glogau) (1499-1506), Duke of Opava (1501-1506), Governor of Silesia (1504-1506); son of King Kazimierz IV Jagiellon and Elisabeth of Austria in eisdem negotiis tribuerim, discrepat, cuncta rata et grata habui atque approbavi, orans eandem suam maiestatem, quo honorem consiliariorum pro sua antiqua et ingenuina benignitate adversus iniurias, quibus a domino Stanisław Kostka (*1487 – †1555), leader of the so-called nobles’ party, active in Royal Prussia from 1536, and opponent of most members of the Council of Royal Prussia, who sought to preserve the province’s autonomy and a balance of power in its governance.
+Tensions between Kostka, Prussian Treasurer, and the Council had been growing since the Diet in Graudenz (Grudziądz) in 1533.
+Sent there as the King’s deputy, Kostka, contrary to custom, took part in the proceedings, prompting the Council to suspend the meeting.
+He accused its members of hostility towards the Poles and appealed to the royal court.
+In the absence of Mauritius Ferber, Bishop of Ermland, the Diet was chaired by Dantiscus, and the incident seriously damaged his later relations with Kostka; 1531–1555 Treasurer of the Prussian lands and of Marienburg (Malbork); 1544–1545 Castellan of Elbing (Elbląg); 1545–1546 Castellan of Kulm (Chełmno); 1546–1549 Vice-Voivode of Kulm; 1546–1551 Voivode of Pomerania; 1551–1555 Voivode of Kulm (PSB 14, p.
 356; Urzędnicy 5/2, p.
 216; MAŁŁEK 1976, p.
-119-123)CostkaStanisław Kostka (*1487 – †1555), as a leader of the so-called nobles' party active in Royal Prussia since 1536, Kostka stood in opposition to most of the members of the Council of Royal Prussia, who wanted to maintain the autonomy of the province and a "balance of power" in terms of governance.
-The tension between the Prussian Subtreasurer and the Council had been increasing since the Diet in Graudenz (Grudziądz) in 1533.
-Kostka, connected with the royal court since his youth, was sent to Graudenz as the King's deputy and, contrary to custom, decided to take part in the proceedings.
-In response to such a step, the Council members stopped the meeting.
-Kostka accused them of hostility towards the Poles and intervened on this matter at the court.
-In the absence of the then Bishop of Ermland (Mauritius Ferber) it was Dantiscus who chaired the Graudenz Diet.
-The incident badly harmed his future relationships with Kostka; 1531-1555 Treasurer of the Prussian lands and Treasurer of Marienburg (Malbork); 1544-1545 Castellan of Elbing (Elbląg), 1545-1546 Castellan of Kulm (Chełmno); 1546-1549 Vice-Voivode of Kulm; 1546-1551 Voivode of Pomerania; 1551-1555 Voivode of Kulm (PSB 14, p.
+119-123)CostkaStanisław Kostka (*1487 – †1555), leader of the so-called nobles’ party, active in Royal Prussia from 1536, and opponent of most members of the Council of Royal Prussia, who sought to preserve the province’s autonomy and a balance of power in its governance.
+Tensions between Kostka, Prussian Treasurer, and the Council had been growing since the Diet in Graudenz (Grudziądz) in 1533.
+Sent there as the King’s deputy, Kostka, contrary to custom, took part in the proceedings, prompting the Council to suspend the meeting.
+He accused its members of hostility towards the Poles and appealed to the royal court.
+In the absence of Mauritius Ferber, Bishop of Ermland, the Diet was chaired by Dantiscus, and the incident seriously damaged his later relations with Kostka; 1531–1555 Treasurer of the Prussian lands and of Marienburg (Malbork); 1544–1545 Castellan of Elbing (Elbląg); 1545–1546 Castellan of Kulm (Chełmno); 1546–1549 Vice-Voivode of Kulm; 1546–1551 Voivode of Pomerania; 1551–1555 Voivode of Kulm (PSB 14, p.
 356; Urzędnicy 5/2, p.
 216; MAŁŁEK 1976, p.
 119-123) contaminati sunt domini consiliarii on the margindomini consiliariidomini consiliarii on the margin, aequam rationem habere superinscribedhaberehabere superinscribed et efflagitatam iuris administrationem eis administrare superinscribed in place of crossed-out haberehabere administrare administrare superinscribed in place of crossed-out habere velit.
 Nam si a principio illa tragoedia referenda foret, quanta in universis semel animis viva exacerbatio conciperetur, sua maiestas emetire valeret etc.

 De Citizens of Lübeck LubicensibusCitizens of Lübeck indubie audivit Vestra Dominatio, quonam modo, data fide The Dutch HollandisThe Dutch et aliis in The Dutch DaniaThe Dutch , eos navibus, bo<mb>ardis et aliis bonis ex(is)tima(tio)ne, ut fama fert, plus CCC milia marcarum spoliarunt, inde multi hoc bello illos superiores et victores evasuros autumant, quod Deus avertat, qui sed potius, quo temeritatem illorum compescat et retributionem debitam factis suis retribuat, orandus est written over sesett written over se.